seanox/pdf-service/README.md

 BF: Service Render: Correction of errors if the template contains no header and no footer
 BF: Template Generate:Correction of errors due to duplicate map entries
 CR: Compare: Integral part of the API and PDF Tools
+CR: Compare: Optimization of the output of differences
 CR: PDF Tools: Integrated as standalone Java application
 CR: Service Meta: Added more variants of the constructor
 CR: Service Meta Static: Update to use Map<String, String> instead of Map<String, CharSequence>